duk/awsstudyguide/EC2.md

 Amazon Elastic Compute Cloud (Amazon EC2) provides scalable computing capacity in the Amazon Web Services (AWS) cloud.
 Using Amazon EC2 eliminates your need to invest in hardware up front, so you can develop and deploy applications faster.
 You can use Amazon EC2 to launch as many or as few virtual servers as you need, configure security and networking, and manage storage.
 Amazon EC2 enables you to scale up or down to handle changes in requirements or spikes in popularity, reducing your need to forecast traffic.

-For more information about cloud computing, see What is Cloud Computing?

-Features of Amazon EC2
+## Features of Amazon EC2

 Amazon EC2 provides the following features:

-Virtual computing environments, known as instances Preconfigured templates for your instances, known as Amazon Machine Images (AMIs), that package the bits you need for your server (including the operating system and additional software)
+- Virtual computing environments, known as instances
+- Preconfigured templates for your instances, known as Amazon Machine Images (AMIs), that package the bits you need for your server (including the operating system and additional software)
-Various configurations of CPU, memory, storage, and networking capacity for your instances, known as instance types Secure login information for your instances using key pairs (AWS stores the public key, and you store the private key in a secure place)
+- Various configurations of CPU, memory, storage, and networking capacity for your instances, known as instance types
+- Secure login information for your instances using key pairs (AWS stores the public key, and you store the private key in a secure place)
-Storage volumes for temporary data that's deleted when you stop or terminate your instance, known as instance store volumes Persistent storage volumes for your data using Amazon Elastic Block Store (Amazon EBS), known as Amazon EBS volumes Multiple physical locations for your resources, such as instances and Amazon EBS volumes, known as regions and Availability Zones
+- Storage volumes for temporary data that's deleted when you stop or terminate your instance, known as instance store volumes
+- Persistent storage volumes for your data using Amazon Elastic Block Store (Amazon EBS), known as Amazon EBS volumes
+- Multiple physical locations for your resources, such as instances and Amazon EBS volumes, known as regions and Availability Zones
-A firewall that enables you to specify the protocols, ports, and source IP ranges that can reach your instances using security groups
+- A firewall that enables you to specify the protocols, ports, and source IP ranges that can reach your instances using security groups
-Static IPv4 addresses for dynamic cloud computing, known as Elastic IP addresses Metadata, known as tags, that you can create and assign to your Amazon EC2 resources Virtual networks you can create that are logically isolated from the rest of the AWS cloud, and that you can optionally connect to your own network, known as virtual private clouds (VPCs)
+- Static IPv4 addresses for dynamic cloud computing, known as Elastic IP addresses
+- Metadata, known as tags, that you can create and assign to your Amazon EC2 resources
+- Virtual networks you can create that are logically isolated from the rest of the AWS cloud, and that you can optionally connect to your own network, known as virtual private clouds (VPCs)
-For more information about the features of Amazon EC2, see the Amazon EC2 product page.

-For more information about running your website on AWS, see Websites & Website Hosting.

-How to Get Started with Amazon EC2
+## How to Get Started with Amazon EC2

 The first thing you need to do is get set up to use Amazon EC2.
 After you are set up, you are ready to complete the Getting Started tutorial for Amazon EC2.
-Whenever you need more information about a feature of Amazon EC2, you can read the technical documentation.

-Get Up and Running

-Setting Up with Amazon EC2
-Getting Started with Amazon EC2 Linux Instances
-Basics

-Instances and AMIs
-Regions and Availability Zones
-Instance Types
-Tags
-Networking and Security

-Amazon EC2 Key Pairs
-Security Groups
-Elastic IP Addresses
-Amazon EC2 and Amazon VPC
-Storage

-Amazon EBS
-Instance Store
-Working with Linux Instances

-Remote Management (Run Command)
-Tutorial: Installing a LAMP Web Server on Amazon Linux
-Tutorial: Configure Apache Web Server on Amazon Linux to Use SSL/TLS Getting Started with AWS: Hosting a Web App for Linux If you have questions about whether AWS is right for you, contact AWS Sales.
-If you have technical questions about Amazon EC2, use the Amazon EC2 forum.

-Related Services
+## Related Services

 You can provision Amazon EC2 resources, such as instances and volumes, directly using Amazon EC2.
 You can also provision Amazon EC2 resources using other services in AWS.
-For more information, see the following documentation:

-Auto Scaling User Guide
-AWS CloudFormation User Guide
-AWS Elastic Beanstalk Developer Guide
-AWS OpsWorks User Guide
 To automatically distribute incoming application traffic across multiple instances, use Elastic Load Balancing.
-For more information, see Elastic Load Balancing User Guide.

 To monitor basic statistics for your instances and Amazon EBS volumes, use Amazon CloudWatch.
-For more information, see the Amazon CloudWatch User Guide.

 To automate actions, such as activating a Lambda function whenever a new Amazon EC2 instance starts, or invoking SSM Run Command whenever an event in another AWS service happens, use Amazon CloudWatch Events.
-For more information, see the Amazon CloudWatch Events User Guide.

 To monitor the calls made to the Amazon EC2 API for your account, including calls made by the AWS Management Console, command line tools, and other services, use AWS CloudTrail.
-For more information, see the AWS CloudTrail User Guide.

 To get a managed relational database in the cloud, use Amazon Relational Database Service (Amazon RDS) to launch a database instance.
 Although you can set up a database on an EC2 instance, Amazon RDS offers the advantage of handling your database management tasks, such as patching the software, backing up, and storing the backups.
-For more information, see Amazon Relational Database Service Developer Guide.

 To import virtual machine (VM) images from your local environment into AWS and convert them into ready-to-use AMIs or instances, use VM Import/Export.
-For more information, see the VM Import/Export User Guide.

-Accessing Amazon EC2
+## Accessing Amazon EC2

 Amazon EC2 provides a web-based user interface, the Amazon EC2 console.
 If you've signed up for an AWS account, you can access the Amazon EC2 console by signing into the AWS Management Console and selecting EC2 from the console home page.

 If you prefer to use a command line interface, you have the following options:

-AWS Command Line Interface (CLI)
+### AWS Command Line Interface (CLI)
 Provides commands for a broad set of AWS products, and is supported on Windows, Mac, and Linux.
 To get started, see AWS Command Line Interface User Guide.
-For more information about the commands for Amazon EC2, see ec2 in the AWS Command Line Interface Reference.

-AWS Tools for Windows PowerShell
+### AWS Tools for Windows PowerShell
 Provides commands for a broad set of AWS products for those who script in the PowerShell environment.
-To get started, see the AWS Tools for Windows PowerShell User Guide.
-For more information about the cmdlets for Amazon EC2, see the AWS Tools for Windows PowerShell Reference.

 Amazon EC2 provides a Query API.
 These requests are HTTP or HTTPS requests that use the HTTP verbs GET or POST and a Query parameter named Action.
-For more information about the API actions for Amazon EC2, see Actions in the Amazon EC2 API Reference.

 If you prefer to build applications using language-specific APIs instead of submitting a request over HTTP or HTTPS, AWS provides libraries, sample code, tutorials, and other resources for software developers.
 These libraries provide basic functions that automate tasks such as cryptographically signing your requests, retrying requests, and handling error responses, making it is easier for you to get started.
-For more information, see AWS SDKs and Tools.

-Pricing for Amazon EC2
+## Pricing for Amazon EC2

 When you sign up for AWS, you can get started with Amazon EC2 for free using the AWS Free Tier.

 Amazon EC2 provides the following purchasing options for instances:

 On-Demand instances

 Pay for the instances that you use by the hour, with no long-term commitments or up-front payments.

 Reserved Instances

 Make a low, one-time, up-front payment for an instance, reserve it for a one- or three-year term, and pay a significantly lower hourly rate for these instances.

 Spot instances

 Specify the maximum hourly price that you are willing to pay to run a particular instance type.
 The Spot price fluctuates based on supply and demand, but you never pay more than the maximum price you specified.
 If the Spot price moves higher than your maximum price, Amazon EC2 shuts down your Spot instances.

-For a complete list of charges and specific prices for Amazon EC2, see Amazon EC2 Pricing.

-To calculate the cost of a sample provisioned environment, see AWS Economics Center.

-To see your bill, go to your AWS Account Activity page.
-Your bill contains links to usage reports that provide details about your bill.
-To learn more about AWS account billing, see AWS Account Billing.

-If you have questions concerning AWS billing, accounts, and events, contact AWS Support.

-For an overview of Trusted Advisor, a service that helps you optimize the costs, security, and performance of your AWS environment, see AWS Trusted Advisor.

-PCI DSS Compliance
+## PCI DSS Compliance

 Amazon EC2 supports the processing, storage, and transmission of credit card data by a merchant or service provider, and has been validated as being compliant with Payment Card Industry (PCI) Data Security Standard (DSS).
 For more information about PCI DSS, including how to request a copy of the AWS PCI Compliance Package, see PCI DSS Level 1.

-Instances and AMIs
+# Instances and AMIs

-An Amazon Machine Image (AMI) is a template that contains a software configuration (for example, an operating system, an application server, and applications).
+An Amazon Machine Image is a template that contains a software configuration (for example, an operating system, an application server, and applications).
 From an AMI, you launch an instance, which is a copy of the AMI running as a virtual server in the cloud.
 You can launch multiple instances of an AMI, as shown in the following figure.

-					Launch multiple instances from an AMI

 Your instances keep running until you stop or terminate them, or until they fail.
 If an instance fails, you can launch a new one from the AMI.

-Instances
+## Instances

 You can launch different types of instances from a single AMI.
 An instance type essentially determines the hardware of the host computer used for your instance.
 Each instance type offers different compute and memory capabilities.
 Select an instance type based on the amount of memory and computing power that you need for the application or software	that you plan to run on the instance.
 For more information about the hardware specifications for each Amazon EC2 instance type, see Amazon EC2 Instances.

 After you launch an instance, it looks like a traditional host, and you can interact with it as you would any computer.
 You have complete control of your instances; you can use sudo to run commands that require root privileges.

 Your AWS account has a limit on the number of instances that you can have running.
-For more information about this limit, and how to request an increase, see How many instances can I run in Amazon EC2 in the Amazon EC2 General FAQ.

-Storage for Your Instance
+### Storage for Your Instance

 The root device for your instance contains the image used to boot the instance.
-For more information, see Amazon EC2 Root Device Volume.

 Your instance may include local storage volumes, known as instance store volumes, which you can configure at launch time with block device mapping.
-For more information, see Block Device Mapping.
 After these volumes have been added to and mapped on your instance, they are available for you to mount and use.
 If your instance fails, or if your instance is stopped or terminated, the data on these volumes is lost; therefore, these volumes are best used for temporary data.
 For important data, you should use a replication strategy across multiple instances in order to keep your data safe, or store your persistent data in Amazon S3 or Amazon EBS volumes.
-For more information, see Storage.

-Security Best Practices
+### Security Best Practices

-Use AWS Identity and Access Management (IAM) to control access to your AWS resources, including your instances.
+- Use AWS Identity and Access Management to control access to your AWS resources, including your instances.
 You can create IAM users and groups under your AWS account, assign security credentials to each, and control the access that each has to resources and services in AWS.
 For more information, see Controlling Access to Amazon EC2 Resources.
-Restrict access by only allowing trusted hosts or networks to access ports on your instance.
+- Restrict access by only allowing trusted hosts or networks to access ports on your instance.
 For example, you can restrict SSH access by restricting incoming traffic on port 22.
-For more information, see Amazon EC2 Security Groups for Linux Instances.
-Review the rules in your security groups regularly, and ensure that you apply the principle of least privilege—only open up permissions that you require.
+- Review the rules in your security groups regularly, and ensure that you apply the principle of least privilege—only open up permissions that you require.
 You can also create different security groups to deal with instances that have different security requirements.
 Consider creating a bastion security group that allows external logins, and keep the remainder of your instances in a group that does not allow external logins.
-Disable password-based logins for instances launched from your AMI.
+- Disable password-based logins for instances launched from your AMI.
 Passwords can be found or cracked, and are a security risk.

-For more information, see Disable Password-Based Remote Logins for Root.
-For more information about sharing AMIs safely, see Shared AMIs.
-Stopping, Starting, and Terminating Instances
+### Stopping, Starting, and Terminating Instances

-Stopping an instance
+#### Stopping an instance

 When an instance is stopped, the instance performs a normal shutdown, and then transitions to a stopped state.
 All of its Amazon EBS volumes remain attached, and you can start the instance again at a later time.